2026 RNA Conference

 Location: Decatur Ballroom

-This two-part, skills-focused workshop offers practical reporting tools journalists can use across beats.
-In the first segment, Joshua Eaton will cover public records strategies, FOIA requests, and investigative techniques for uncovering information and navigating resistance from institutions.
-In the second segment, Adam Rhodes will focus on source diversity, backgrounding, data use, and interview preparation, sharing concrete ways reporters can broaden sourcing and strengthen the depth and context of their reporting.
-Together, the sessions provide a hands-on toolkit for stronger, more informed journalism.
+This skills-focused workshop offers practical reporting tools journalists can use across beats.
+Joshua Eaton will cover public records strategies, FOIA requests, and investigative techniques for uncovering information and navigating resistance from institutions, providing a hands-on toolkit for stronger, more informed journalism.

 Joshua Eaton